colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-11-01-10-737551-efficiency-and-performance-in-c-by-bjorn-karlsson.md

 ---
 layout: post
-title: ""Efficiency and Performance in C++" by Bjorn Karlsson"
+title: "Efficiency and Performance in C++ by Bjorn Karlsson"
 description: " "
 date: 2023-09-27
 tags: [efficiency]